 Let’s assume it takes 2 years to fully replace the agent bookings.
 Total spend over 2 years: $171K, or $85.5K/yr, for a new net profit $914,500, an 83% increase in profit after accounting for marketing and sales costs.

-Unless you’re dealing with some ultra-exclusive cohort of billionaires or Royals that would require years to cultivate, your agents are likely using the same digital marketing tactics that are available to you.
+Unless you’re dealing with some ultra-exclusive cohort of billionaires or Royals that would require years to cultivate, your agents are likely using the same travel marketing tactics that are available to you.
 And here’s the thing: you have an advantage.

 Google My Business is Google’s flagship property for small business local SEO.
 If someone searches for ‘Your Activity + Your Region’ AND you have optimized your GMB page, you will appear on organic Page One search results.
 But, overseas booking agents will never show up here in these GMB listings, because they’re not local.